aptech/docs/docs/CR-polymake.rst

 ::

-    //Assign values for the roots of the polynomial r = { 2, 1, 3 };
+    // Assign values for the roots of the polynomial r = { 2, 1, 3 };

-    //Calculate the coefficients
+    // Calculate the coefficients
     c = polymake(r);

-    //Print 3 spaces for each number and 1 digit after the
+    // Print 3 spaces for each number and 1 digit after the
-    //decimal place
+    // decimal place
     format /rd 3,1;

-    //Iterate through each root in 'r'
-    for i(1, 3, 1);
+    // Iterate through each root in 'r' for i(1, 3, 1);
        rtmp = r[i];
-       //Calculate the polynomial
+       // Calculate the polynomial
        rout = c[1]*rtmp^3 + c[2]*rtmp^2 + c[3]*rtmp + c[4];
        print "rtmp = " rtmp "rout = " rout;
     endfor;